mmistakes/minimal-mistakes/_posts/2022/10/2022-10-17-terrinet-gnostic.md

 ## TERRINet project and Host Institution

-We was granted to participate in the TERRINet project, which is a part of the European Union’s Horizon 2020 research and innovation programme.
+We were granted to participate in the TERRINet project, which is a part of the European Union’s Horizon 2020 research and innovation programme.
 We were hosted at the Institut de Robòtica i Informàtica Industrial Universitat at Politècnica de Catalunya, Spain.
 During the 7-day stay, Marek, Dominik, Przemyslaw, and Bartosz worked on the vision surveillance in the smart city project.

 <p align="center">
     <img src="/assets/images/posts/2022/10/team-front.webp" height="300px" />